ctjlewis/web-widgets-poc/README.md

 ### What is a frozen layout?

-Frozen layouts are stateful layouts which will hydrate themselves and kick of their own state logic when sent to a browser, and:
+Frozen layouts are stateful layouts which will hydrate themselves and kick off their own state logic when sent to a browser, and:

 - are **optimized** for size and dead code elimination
   - only the styles used in the layout will be included